Torksey Castle: Construction of the hall

 It is obvious from the materials and architectural features of the remaining structure that the building was constructed, at least in layout if not in ornament, to the latest Renaissance fashion.
 The lower or ground floor level is built of thin limestone blocks, is very plain and has small mullioned windows, meaning it was probably used as the domestic area of the house, where the servants would have worked, but probably not slept.
 The upper level is built in red brick in English bond and most probably constitutes a piano nobile, a principle still very much new in Northern Europe at the time.
 Brick at the time, although having been used previously, had rarely been in use in British secular architecture before this period.
 Brick was widely considered at this time a lavish building material, due to their handmade nature, the cost of the labour involved, and the scarcity of brick and its manufacture, it was often a case that the kilns used to fire the bricks were constructed afresh on the building site.
 All of which added to the expense.

 The hall consists of a planned series of ranges around a square courtyard.
 The symmetrical nature of the surviving main facade makes it a great departure from the usual ad hoc nature which preceded it, and indeed continued up until the mid-seventeenth century.

 Depictions in Art

 Torksey Castle was painted by Peter De Wint in 1835.
 The watercolour is now held in the Usher Gallery in Lincoln.

+Pictures

+Pictures taken January 2024.
+The panoramic view shows stabilisation work carried out by English Heritage in 1991.